cusaldmsr/Algounix-Hospital-Management-System/README.md

 <div align="center">
    <p>Thank you for checking out our project!
 We hope it serves as a valuable tool for hospital management.</p>
    <br>
-<p>This document should give an informative and professional overview of your project for anyone visiting the repository.
-If you want further customization, feel free to let me know!</p>

 </div>